A great FAQ page is a pillar of proactive customer service. But what makes for a great FAQ page or help center?

 There are millions of examples you can look at for inspiration.
 With so many examples out there, the real challenge becomes knowing the difference between a good FAQ page and a bad FAQ page.

 In this article, we’re going to dive deep into some real-world examples to help you understand what works well and to spark some inspiration for you as you create or improve your own site’s FAQ page.

 Note: The term FAQ page is typically used of a standalone page with answers to frequently asked questions.
 While some sites still do this, it’s becoming increasingly common for companies to answer their customers’ FAQs using a full-fledged help center.
 We’ve included examples of both below.

 “A party game for horrible people.”

-Not many brands would describe their core product that way, but popular adult party game Cards Against Humanity is known for their irreverent and sarcastic humor.
+Not many brands would describe their core product that way, but the popular adult party game Cards Against Humanity is known for its irreverent and sarcastic humour.
 They’re also a great example of a standalone FAQ page.
 Their FAQ page gets points for three key things: